Swapping in Operating System: How It Works & Benefits

 Conclusion

-Swapping plays a crucial role in memory management by ensuring efficient allocation of limited resources among multiple tasks.
+Swapping in OS plays a crucial role in memory management by ensuring efficient allocation of limited resources among multiple tasks.
 Understanding its working, benefits, and challenges helps improve overall system performance and stability for both users and developers.
 It also prevents system crashes by prioritizing active processes.
 With proper configuration, swapping can significantly enhance multitasking and resource handling in modern operating systems.

-Swapping in an Operating System (OS) – FAQs
+Swapping in Operating System (OS) – FAQs

 Q2.
 How does swapping help in memory management?